 Langdon College’s leisure and social development programme is an important feature of college life; developing students’ self-confidence and encouraging students to build friendships.
 Students are able to enjoy a variety of sporting activities including football, swimming and gym sessions.

-Learner Destinations
+Student Destinations